Gordon College logo

 Journalism Minor

 Journalism is for creative communicators passionate about storytelling and the pursuit of truth.
-The journalism minor at Gordon is an ideal complement to many other majors as it allows you to explore both the theoretical and practical aspects of journalism, including news gathering, reporting, writing and editing.
+The journalism minor at Gordon College is an ideal complement to many other majors as it allows you to explore both the theoretical and practical aspects of journalism, including news gathering, reporting, writing and editing.
 Enhanced by a faith-based landscape, a journalism minor provides a well-rounded perspective.
 It prepares you for a wide variety of careers in media, marketing, communications and other related fields.

 Why study journalism at Gordon?